simon-ritchie/apysc/docs_src/source/animation_reverse.md

 # animation_reverse interface

-This page will explain the `animation_reverse` method interface.
+This page explains the `animation_reverse` method interface.

 ## What interface is this?

-The `animation_reverse` interface will reverse the running animations.
+The `animation_reverse` interface reverses the running animations.

-This interface exists in the instances that have the animation interfaces (such as the `animation_x`, `animation_move`).
+This interface exists in the instances that have the animation interfaces (such as the `animation_x`\, `animation_move`).

 ## Basic usage

-The following example will set the x-coordinate animation and start the 1-second interval timer to reverse animation with the `animation_reverse` interface.
+The following example sets the x-coordinate animation and starts the 1-second interval timer to reverse animation with the `animation_reverse` interface.

 ```py
 # runnable